If the baby can cough or make sounds, let the baby cough to try to get the object out. If you are worried about the baby's breathing, call 9-1-1.

-Put the baby face down on your forearm so the baby's head is lower than his or her chest.
+Put the baby face down on your forearm so their head is lower than the their chest.

 Support the baby's head in your palm, against your thigh.
-Don't cover the baby's mouth or twist his or her neck.
+Don't cover their mouth or twist their neck.

-If the object does not pop out, support the baby's head and turn him or her face up on your thigh.
-Keep the baby's head lower than his or her body.
+If the object does not pop out, support the baby's head and turn the baby face up on your thigh.
+Keep the baby's head lower than their body.

 Keep giving 5 back slaps and 5 chest thrusts until the object comes out or the baby faints.

 If the baby faints, call 9-1-1 (if you haven't called already).
 Then:

 Do not do any more back slaps or chest thrusts.

 Start CPR.
 If you do rescue breaths, look for an object in the mouth or throat each time the airway is opened during CPR.
 If you see the object, take it out.
 But if you can't see the object, don't stick your finger down the baby's throat to feel for it.